 If you are looking to enjoy a riverside meal, occasional music or simply a beverage, City Vineyard is the place to go for stunning sunset and Downtown views.
 You’ll find local, fresh ingredients paired perfectly with wine made here in NYC.

-Kayaking is available in the warmer seasons with Downtown Boathouse from the Pier 26 Boathouse.
-The Downtown Boathouse originated public kayaking programming along the Hudson River, and their volunteers put 28,000 on the water each year, all for FREE.
+At the Pier 26 Boathouse, you will also find downtown Boathouse, which originated public kayaking programming along the Hudson River.
+Their volunteers put 28,000 on the water each year, all for FREE.

 Not so long ago, New York Harbor was covered with oyster reefs, so much so that eating oysters was a cheap way to eat out.
 In the nineteenth century, oysters declined due to overharvesting and water pollution.
 Today, throughout the Harbor, oysters are starting to make a comeback, mostly as a result of intentional seeding and habitat enhancement projects.
 In 2017, Hudson River Park’s Science and Education team made a thrilling discovery beneath Pier 25: hundreds of wild oysters on the underside of some pier docks.
 Oysters are filter feeders that clean waterways.
 In addition, oyster reefs provide habitat for many species.
 With these incredible benefits in mind, Hudson River Park is committed to growing the oyster population in our Estuarine Sanctuary through research and partnerships.
 Learn more….